juagargi/scion/tools/hummbwtester/README.md

 no-catch-up schedule.
 A pacing tick that leaves its schedule behind increments `hummbwtester_client_pacing_overrun_total`, records its lateness in `hummbwtester_client_pacing_delay_seconds`, and contributes to the rate-limited `Pacing schedule behind` log message.
+A request that exceeds its RTT deadline increments `hummbwtester_client_pong_lost_total`, but a later reply is still accepted for latency and remote receive/loss statistics.
+Such replies also increment `hummbwtester_client_pong_late_replies_received_total`.
+Replies are discarded as stale if either their sequence number or echoed client send timestamp does not advance beyond the last accepted reply.

 For example, this commented dummy Hummingbird client shows every supported client field: